Historic Home Remodel: A 1920s Colonial Gets a Refresh

 For the kitchen, the homeowners wanted space that could comfortably accommodate two cooks without getting in each other's way.
-More counter space was needed as they like to can and freeze, and prepare bread and pastries, all which require space.
+More counter space was needed as they like to can and freeze, and prepare bread and pastries, all of which require space.

 Additional storage was also key — especially for the various pots and pans — and they settled on hanging racks over the kitchen island.
-They liked the style of the original cabinetry and used custom built Meadowlark cabinets.
+They liked the style of the original cabinetry and used custom-built Meadowlark cabinets.
 Meadowlark also considered the location and storage of various small kitchen appliances, like their often used KitchenAid mixer, and created a convenient place for it to be stored that is easy to reach when it's time to use and super easy to put away.